-As just mentioned, Wyoming is one of four states that have neither a corporate income tax nor a personal income tax.
+As just mentioned, Wyoming is one of just a few states that have neither a corporate income tax nor a personal income tax.
 In fact, with the possible exception of South Dakota, Wyoming may be the most income tax-friendly state in the country.
-Even state likes Nevada and Washington—which, like Wyoming, do not tax corporate or personal income—still have other important business taxes (in Nevada, there are taxes based on wages paid to employees and on businesses involved in gaming; in Washington, there’s a gross receipts tax on most businesses).
+Even states likes Nevada and Washington—which, like Wyoming, do not tax corporate or personal income—still have other important business taxes (in Nevada, there are taxes based on wages paid to employees and on businesses involved in gaming; in Washington, there's a gross receipts tax on most businesses).

 The one important exception to the general absence of major business taxes in Wyoming is the state's annual license tax (also known as the franchise tax or fee).
 The license tax is a tax on a business's assets in Wyoming, and applies to corporations, LLCs, and limited partnerships.
 The tax is $50 or two-tenths of one mill per dollar of assets ($.0002), whichever is greater.